 - Figure 14.
-This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw a slight increase in restoration referrals from the previous quarter; right in line with the 2017 quarterly data, and significantly higher than the 2016 quarterly data. - Drivers: The overall trend of relatively flat restoration referral numbers seems to echo what has been seen throughout this report; that supply (bed capacity) has had a leveling effect on demand (referrals).
+This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw a sharp increase in restoration referrals from the previous quarter.
+Higher than the 2017 quarterly data (342.75 quarterly average), and significantly higher than the 2016 quarterly data (280 quarterly average).
+This illustrates that, while relatively flat over the past year and a half, year-over-year numbers are increasing at a significant rate (nearly 100 more referrals in Q2 2018 than the 2016 quarterly average). - Drivers: The overall trend of relatively flat restoration referral numbers seems to echo what has been seen throughout this report; that supply (bed capacity) has had a leveling effect on demand (referrals).